jackcranston/unit-testing/README.md

 context("name", function(callback))
 ```

-Context is used to give each test within a group (describe) context, it takes 2 arguments (test name, callback function) and is nested inside the describe function.
+Context can be used to give each test within a group (describe) context, it takes 2 arguments (test name, callback function) and is nested inside the describe function.

 This is not always needed, it is useful when doing multiple tests on the same function to provide more detail as to what is being tested.